 Our Practice Transformation team is meeting regularly to share best practices and is here to help you explore the decisions that are right for your practice.
 Our effort is to provide thought partnership and help facilitate conversations around the challenges you are facing relating to Centering groups during the COVID-19 spread, as you discern what may be best for your clinic.
 These sessions will be with a member of CHI’s Implementation Advisor team, whose time is generally only available to practices engaged in a Centering Implementation Plan.
 Our Advisor team has considerable experience in clinical settings and public health agencies and can provide a valuable perspective for our Centering partners.
 We encourage you to reach out and schedule an appointment here.

 Centering via TelehealthRecognizing the need and desire to continue Centering via telehealth, CHI developed resources and guidance to enable Centering practices enhance or establish telehealth capabilities at their clinic.
-As part of our response, we offered telehealth grants of up to $5,000 to support sites interested in continuing group care virtually with the goal to help keep patients and groups connected until they can meet in-person once again.
+As part of our response, we offered telehealth grants ranging from $1,000 - $7,000 to support sites interested in continuing group care virtually with the goal to help keep patients and groups connected until they can meet in-person once again.
 A total of 48 grants were awarded.

 Additionally, CHI has developed guidance on adapting the Centering curricula to a virtual format and has been leading sessions since April 9, 2020 to share examples and inspiration.
 The intention of these demonstrations is to walk you through what a virtual Centering group might look like.
 We will be providing guidance on ideas for facilitating engaging groups with welcoming openings, interactive learning activities, mindfulness, lots of community building and even the private 1:1 assessment time.
-Register for the upcoming session on June 4, 2020 at 1:00 p.m.
-(EST).
+Register for upcoming sessions here.
 We will continue to offer these based on demand.
-Please check for additional upcoming sessions here.

 Strength from the Centering Family